eric-xue/ValiumLineupTool/README.md

 -Implement character sorting (Do last)

--Fix program looking up "/pathname/Choose a spot" when changing inputs

 -Seperate each module into seperate class for less bloated main func

+## Side Goals
+-Fix program looking up "/pathname/Choose a spot" when changing inputs (Dependent on spot don't think possible)